hessllab/HW_2/README.md

 rabbit
 bear
 ```
 What other command(s) could be added to this in a pipeline to find out what animals the file contains (without any duplicates in their names)?

-What is the final output of the following command?__
-`cut -d , -f 2 animals.txt`

 __Problem 3: What other command(s) could be added to this in a pipeline to list the animals the file contains (without any duplicates)?__